omerwaqaskhan/aero-test/dev-phases/trivago_plus_project_plan_implementation_roadmap.md

-# Trivago-Plus — Project Plan & Implementation Roadmap
+# WindWays — Project Plan & Implementation Roadmap

-> A detailed document to build a Trivago-like meta-search + booking platform with AI-powered trip planning, experiences, and multi-tenant features for travel agencies/hotels.
+> A detailed document to build a WindWays meta-search + booking platform with AI-powered trip planning, experiences, and multi-tenant features for travel agencies/hotels.

 ---

 ## 1. Executive Summary

-**Product name:** Trivago-Plus (working name)
+**Product name:** WindWays

 **Goal:** Build a meta-search and booking comparison platform that aggregates accommodation offers from multiple providers, enriches results with reviews and local experiences, and adds value through AI-powered itinerary planning, personalization, and a multi-tenant portal for agencies and hotels.